-Regardless of how you feel about the creation of Hetch Hetchy, it is hard to debate how beautiful it is currently with the reservoir and how even more beautiful I am sure it would be in its actual state without the water.
-I got a chance to spend some time hiking there after the last rain/snow storm we had.
+Hetch Hetchy is another valley in Yosemite National Park that was dammed in the early 1900’s to provide water for the San Francisco area.
+Regardless of how you feel about the creation of Hetch Hetchy, it is hard to debate how beautiful it is currently with the reservoir and how even more beautiful I am sure it would be in its natural state without the water.
+I got a chance to spend some time hiking there after the last rain/snow storm we had (in 2017).
 I can honestly say it was one of the most beautiful spots I have been in a long time; it even reminded me of the time I spent in the Tracy Arm Fjord in Alaska, with waterfalls coming down everywhere you looked.
 Of course, I cannot guarantee it will look like this when you see it, but I am sure it will still be magical.
 Here is all of the information on the most popular hike in the area to Wapama Falls.

 - 5.5 miles round trip

 - 500 feet of elevation

 Hetch Hetchy is located off Highway 120, and it takes about 30 minutes to drive from the highway to where you will be parking.
 This drive is full of beautiful views though, as you head down the two-lane road into the canyon itself.
-There is a good-sized parking lot at the base, but this area is never that busy, so you can usually find parking.
+There is a good-sized parking lot at the base, but this area is not often busy, so you can usually find parking.
 When we went in the winter, we didn’t see another person the entire time we were on the trail.

 After parking, you will head across the O’Shaughnessy Dam, which holds the water in place for Hetch Hetchy.
 This is a great spot to explore as well, both sides lead to beautiful vistas of the area itself.

 After crossing the O’Shaughnessy Dam, you will come to a tunnel which you will walk through to the start of the Wapama Falls trail.